Holgermueller/HolgerMueller-TechWriter/convert-csv-to-json/csvToJson.md

 # How to convert a CSV file to a JSON object with JavaScript on the client side

 A month or so ago, I was working on a project that required using data in a CSV file to create options on an HTML selector.
-(You can check out that project [HERE](https://github.com/Holgermueller/courseraweatherapp)) I knew I could manually, painstakingly, hardcode the data into the HTML element.
+(You can check out that project [HERE](https://github.com/Holgermueller/courseraweatherapp).)
+I knew I could manually, painstakingly, hardcode the data into the HTML element.
 (And in the end, it might have even been the faster option.)
 But I didn’t want to do that.
 I knew there had to be a way to convert the data in the CSV file to a JSON object dynamically.
 However, in my research, I found a lot of solutions for how to do this in the backend, but nothing really for the frontend.
 (If there is something else out there that shows how to do this, I missed it, most likely due to my lack of patience.)
 It was only through a few lucky guesses that I was able to come up with this solution.

 ## What do CSV and JSON mean?

 I’m not going to go too deep into the weeds about what CSV and JSON are.
-If you’re reading this, you probably know already, and you can feel free to skip ahead to the process.
+If you’re reading this, you probably know already, and you can feel free to skip ahead to [the guide](##the-steps).
 That said, here are some brief explanations.

 ### CSV